zhangleiniu/zhangleiniu.github.io/content/blog/CSCI 680A5/index.md

     - Ask on Slido (might be answered after class)
 - Questions about course content or homework assignments
     - Ask on Slido or Blackboard-Discussions
+    - Asking good questions or answering other students’ questions may give you bonus
+- Questions about course project
     - Ask in-person during my office hours or by appointment
-- Feedback is welcome (about content, pace, workload, etc. )
+- Feedback is welcome (about content, pace, workload, etc. ): Email me.
+Anonymous messages are fine, too.

 ## Homework Assignment

 3 homework assignments
-- A combination of data analysis, coding, and math
+- Assignments may involve data analysis, coding, and mathematical elements.
-- Submit with Google Colab link

 ## Course Project
 - A team consisting of 1-3 students.